ipaqmaster/vfio/README.md

 `-romfile/-vbios /path/to/vbios.bin`
    Accepts a file path to a rom file to use on any detected GPU during -pci argument processing.

+   Please note, you typically only need this if you're on a setup where the host *must* initialize its GPU.
+Such as a Single GPU host with no onboard graphics.
+   That is to say.. if your GPU is properly isolated from the host from boot and bios is told to initialize on either a different GPU or onboard graphics.. you won't need this argument.
+But it is harmless to include.

-   You should check the vbios dump you're about to use is safe before using it on a GPU, rom-parser is a good project for this.
+   If you're going to use a vbios dump, you should confirm it's safe before using it on a GPU the rom-parser github project is good to check this.
-   Otherwise you can often download your model's vbios from TechPowerup and patch it with a project like NVIDIA-vBIOS-VFIO-Patcher before using it.
+   Otherwise you can typically just download your model's vbios from TechPowerup and patch it with a project like NVIDIA-vBIOS-VFIO-Patcher before using it.

 `-run`